News:

 J. Gomez

-Quote from: Roger Zimmermann on Today at 02:55:07 AMJose, thanks for your comments!
+Quote from: Roger Zimmermann on May 12, 2025, 02:55:07 AMJose, thanks for your comments!
 I will add that ground cable as illustrated in your picture.
 Just as a reminder: the car's restoration was finished in 2001, the last government verification was in 2019 and at that time, the turn indicators lamps were functionning as intended.
 However, I don't know when the issue began as I can rarely see what the front indicators are doing!
 It was more or less by accident that I noticed it last week.

 somebody more clever than me said: most electrical issues are related to a bad ground!